PhilDL/remix-gospel-stack/README.md

 ![The Remix Gospel Stack](https://repository-images.githubusercontent.com/533426847/134e6276-a6a8-41f1-94d3-f6dcb8f58b5f)

-Learn more about [Remix Stacks](https://remix.run/stacks), this is a Monorepo powered by Turborepo that contains a Remix App.
+This stack his is a Monorepo powered by Turborepo that contains a Remix App.
+Unfortunately due to the fact that `pnpx create-remix` cli replace the `"*"` in your package.json it messes up the monorepo workspace package references by replacing them to the current Remix version.
+So for now you will have to:

 ```
-pnpx create-remix@latest --template PhilDL/remix-gospel-stack
+git clone git@github.com:PhilDL/remix-gospel-stack.git
+cd remix-gospel-stack
 ```

 ## What's in the stack